 Although he made his name as a rapper, Common has increasingly branched out into other genres of media: He’s starred in a number of films (most recently as the villain of John Wick 2) and now he’s even making the leap to the printed page.

 Next year, LINE Webtoon will launch a new digital comic book series, Caster, about a rare antiques dealer whose love of luxury and risk causes him to get mixed up in the world of international espionage.
-The title character is not only based on Common, the rapper will also be creating an exclusive score and soundtrack for the ongoing series as it moves from issue to issue.
+The title character is not only based on Common, the hip-hop artist/activist will also be creating an exclusive score and soundtrack for the ongoing series as it moves from issue to issue, and producing the project through his company Freedom Road Productions.

 The story for the series is being developed by the Noble Transmission team of Austin Harrison, Zach Howard, and Mike Raicht, with scripts by Raicht and art by Jason Masters.
 Caster is due to launch in 2018.